Questo contenuto non è disponibile nella lingua selezionata.

 Chapter 16.
 Image-based installation for single-node OpenShift

 16.1.
-Understanding an image-based installation and deployment for single-node OpenShift clusters
+Understanding image-based installation and deployment for single-node OpenShift

-Image-based installations streamline the deployment process for single-node OpenShift clusters by significantly reducing installation and deployment times.
+Image-based installations significantly reduce the deployment time of single-node OpenShift clusters by streamlining the installation process.

 This approach enables the preinstallation of configured and validated instances of single-node OpenShift on target hosts.
 These preinstalled hosts can be rapidly reconfigured and deployed at the far edge of the network, including in disconnected environments, with minimal intervention.